-Special Hazard Fire Protection Systems in Michigan
+Special Hazard Fire Suppression for West Michigan Businesses

 However, things are different if you operate a business with special hazards.
-When traditional fire sprinklers won’t do, let Fire Pros help you select an appropriate special hazard suppression system for your needs. we also offer commercial and industrial special systems inspections for businesses with a special hazard suppression system.
+When traditional fire sprinklers won’t do, let Fire Pros help you select an appropriate special hazard suppression system for your needs.

-What Is a Special Hazard Fire Suppression System?
+What is a Special Hazard Fire Suppression?

 The purpose of special hazard fire suppression is to extinguish fires while preserving the integrity of assets in the area.
 These assets may be unique or irreplaceable, of exceptionally high value, or critical to the function of the building.